A Time Capsule of the 2010s

 Avatar’s aesthetic Oscars

-One might reasonably wonder if, at any point in the Cats production process, some sharp-eyed beta viewer could have stopped the inexorable progress of digital fur technology before it turned a full cast of talented performers into the middle silhouettes from an Animorphs cover.
+One might reasonably wonder if at any point in the Cats production process some sharp-eyed beta viewer could have stopped the inexorable progress of digital-fur technology before it turned a full cast of talented performers into the middle silhouettes from an Animorphs cover.
 Alas, their fate was sealed back in 2010, when James Cameron’s 162-minute sci-fi epic swooped away with the Academy Awards for cinematography, visual effects, and art direction in a blur of teal with purple tiger stripes and flecks of white-savior complex.
 In fairness, Avatar did push the boundaries of moviemaking technology at the time.
-Yet for all its advanced experiments, the film missed an important basic lesson: The fact that you can give CGI breasts to non-human entities doesn’t mean you should.
+Yet, for all its advanced experiments, the film missed an important basic lesson: The fact that you can give CGI breasts to nonhuman entities doesn’t mean you should.

 Hannah Giorgis, staff writer

 I was late to the sharply written, tumultuous glory that is The Good Wife.
 Friends had been singing its praises for years, so I was armed with spoilers by the time I sat down to watch the series, which followed the onetime lawyer Alicia Florrick (played by Julianna Margulies) when she returned to the workforce after her husband Peter’s (Chris Noth) sex scandal.
 And yet.
 Has a TV death—especially one I knew was coming—ever devastated me as thoroughly as the one that rocked the Good Wife courtroom late in the show’s fifth season?
 Never!
 The show’s characters, so messy and complicated and sometimes deeply unlikable, got under my skin (as did Alicia’s wig).
 I still think “The Decision Tree,” which aired during Season 5, is one of the best TV episodes ever written—a perfect rendering of loss, desire, and anger set against a salacious court case.
-(The show’s spinoff, The Good Fight, is also easily the best depiction of Trump-era #resistance on TV right now.)
+(The show’s spin-off, The Good Fight, is also easily the best depiction of Donald Trump–era #Resistance on TV right now.)

 Beyoncé’s Lemonade (2016)

-On “Feeling Myself” off Nicki Minaj’s The Pinkprint, Beyoncé reflects on her own 2013 album with a satisfying assessment of its surprise release: “Changed the game with that digital drop / Know where you was when that digital popped / I stopped the world.”
+On “Feeling Myself,” off Nicki Minaj’s The Pinkprint, Beyoncé reflects on her own 2013 album with a satisfying assessment of its surprise release: “Changed the game with that digital drop / Know where you was when that digital popped / I stopped the world.”
 Beyoncé’s self-titled 2013 record did shift music-industry conventions, but it’s Lemonade, her baroque 2016 visual album, that has left a more indelible impact on popular music’s emotional range.
 Lemonade introduced a new era of (very contentious) social consciousness for the artist, but it also uncovered an even rarer side of the music magnate: piercing vulnerability.
 That Beyoncé—Beyoncé!—would sing candidly about the very rumors of infidelity that had long plagued her marriage felt monumental.
 Here was the biggest entertainer in the world, a black woman, examining her pain with the implicit directive that others do the same.
 As Jezebel’s Clover Hope wrote at the time, “Who are we to believe in if it can’t be our fathers, partners or the country that claims we’re free?
 The answer is our sisters.”

 Macklemore’s The Heist (2012)

 If ever there were a moment when I most regretted the advent of the screenshot, it was a cold evening in January 2014.
-After winning Best New Artist and not one but three awards in rap categories for his album The Heist, the Seattle rapper Macklemore texted Los Angeles legend Kendrick Lamar, whose critically acclaimed debut, Good Kid, M.A.A.D City, had been expected to win Best Rap Album: “I wanted you to win.
+After winning Best New Artist and not one but three awards in rap categories for his album The Heist, the Seattle rapper Macklemore texted the Los Angeles legend Kendrick Lamar, whose critically acclaimed debut, Good Kid, M.A.A.D City, had been expected to win Best Rap Album: “I wanted you to win.
 You should have.
 It’s weird and sucks that I robbed you.”
 Naturally, we all know the contents of Macklemore’s text to Lamar because the winning rapper posted a screenshot of his message to his own Instagram (the post is still up).
 This bizarre moment of self-flagellation paired with a public display of ostensible graciousness remains one of the strangest things that happened in a truly wild decade of rap music and news.
 Macklemore was right, of course: GKMC was by far the superior album, by all measures of technical and lyrical excellence.
 But the lesson of that night wasn’t about music itself so much as it was about which hip-hop artists are most celebrated by industry gatekeepers.

 David Sims, staff writer